 I have tried many universal IEMs and none of them has the stability of the SD while in your ear.
 You can do just about anything and it will stay in your ear like a suction.
 I use it for my daily commute, occasional runs, and even on stage as a monitor.
 No issues whatsoever.

 The SD4 comes with a 4 ft. black cable now as opposed to the clear with the SD1, 2, and 3.
 The clear still looks good, but it becomes green in time probably because of oxidation.
-I’ve heard many of that complaint and I have experience it myself with my SD2.
+I’ve heard many of that complaint and I have experienced it myself with my SD2.
 The black cable prevents that.
 The wire inside might still oxidize, but since the insulation is black, it won’t be obviously visible.
 The cable is worn over-ear and unlike most, the female receiving end of the dual pin in the shell is recessed allowing part of the hub that holds the dual pin to be also inserted.
 I find this helpful in preventing the pins being accidentally bent, but might be a problem for some because the connection is really tight.
 You must make sure the cable is perpendicular before pulling it.
 Imagine you’re not King Arthur and you want to get the Excalibur out.
 That tight.
 I ended up with bent pins when I removed the cable of my SD2 for the first time.
 Rookie mistake.
 Good thing is those were the green oxidized cable.